-Dashing around in a panic after drinking three cups of coffee and forgetting the time.
+Dashing around in a mad panic after drinking three cups of coffee and forgetting the time.
 Speeding towards a traffic light that’s just about to turn red.
-Arriving at an office to file paperwork a few minutes before it closes for lunch.
-D any of these scenes sound familiar?
+Rushing headlong into an office to file paperwork two minutes before it closes for lunch.

-I don’t know about you, but today’s phrase, di fretta, is one I’d use to describe how the Italians in my life often do things.
+If you live in Italy, the answer is probably yes.
+Today’s phrase, di fretta, is certainly one I'd use to describe how the Italians in my life tend to do things.

-It sounds a bit like the English verb “fret”, meaning worry.
-Fittingly so, since even if doing things in this last-minute, disorganised manner isn’t making you stressed, it’s probably making other people feel like tearing their hair out.
+It sounds a bit like the English verb 'fret', meaning worry.
+This seems fitting, since even if doing things in this last-minute manner isn't making you stressed, it's probably making the people around you feel like tearing their hair out.

-Di fretta (pronounced ‘dee fret-tah’) is an adverbial phrase meaning “hastily”, “rushed” or “in a hurry”.
+Di fretta (roughly pronounced 'dee fret-tah' - hear it here) is an adverbial phrase meaning 'hastily', 'rushed' or 'in a hurry'.
 It’s a synonym of the more formal precipitosamente.

 – Un lavoro fatto di fretta